Adopt a monitoring team

 More on the project

-Since 2001, Conservation Northwest has monitored wild areas in Washington for the presence of rarely-seen animals of the Northwest, including lynx, wolverine, and wolves.
-Our Citizen Wildlife Monitoring Program gets people out into the field to help us better understand wildlife movement and animal presence in Washington and neighboring habitats.
-Spring through fall, we place motion-triggered remote cameras in wild locations to capture photos and document wildlife presence.
-In winter, we find and follow animal tracks to document travel patterns in combination with a smaller more strategic camera program.
+Since 2001, Conservation Northwest has monitored wild areas in Washington and southern British Columbia for the presence of rare and recovering wildlife, including lynx, wolverine, grizzly bears and wolves.
+Our Citizen Wildlife Monitoring Project gets people out into the field to help us better understand wildlife movement and animal presence in Washington and neighboring habitats.
+Winter through fall, we place motion-triggered remote cameras in wild locations to capture photos and document wildlife presence.
+In winter, we find and follow animal tracks to document travel patterns in combination with a smaller more strategic camera program focused on the Snoqualmie Pass area and the Central Cascades.

 To date, we've documented rare carnivores in the roadless forests of the North Cascades, Kettle River Range, Olympics, and Selkirk Mountains, all the while coordinating with state and federal agency biologists.
 In 2008, our volunteer-operated cameras documented the first wild wolf pups born in Washington, bringing to light the natural return of wolves to Washington for the first time in over 70 years.
-In 2012, we documented the recovery of wolverines in the Cascades south of Highway 2 in the Chiwaukum mountains, where we continue to work under the guidance of researchers today.
+From 2012 to 2015, we documented the recovery of wolverines in the Cascades south of Highway 2 in the Chiwaukum mountains near Leavenworth, where we continue to work under the guidance of researchers today.
+We've also documented lynx in southern British Columbia, and our volunteers and camera stations are still searching for rare and elusive grizzly bears in the North Cascades.